Version Control For Planning

 Success Stories from Industry Leaders

-1. Tech Startup: A software development company used GitHub to manage its product roadmap, enabling seamless collaboration among remote teams and reducing time-to-market by 30%.
+1. Tech Startup: A software company used GitHub to manage product roadmaps, resulting in faster development cycles.

 Lessons Learned from Version Control Failures